Freedom for All Americans Education Fund Team

 Angela Dallara is the director of external communications at Freedom for All Americans.
 She previously spent four years at Freedom to Marry, where she managed the day-to-day communications operations of the organization.
 She worked to increase Freedom to Marry’s national media presence by cultivating relationships with reporters at prestigious outlets including The New York Times, The Washington Post, The Associated Press, NPR, MSNBC, Huffington Post, and more.
 She provided messaging guidance for organizational spokespeople, same-sex couples and their families, and movement partners.
 She also directed media strategy across specific programs elevating the voices of young conservatives, southerners, and mayors.
 She collaborated closely with the digital team to ensure Freedom to Marry became a one-stop shop and resource on marriage for journalists.
 Prior to that, she served as the National News/Transgender Advocacy fellow at GLAAD and the women’s history associate at Women’s eNews.

-Graphic Designer • Email
+Senior Graphic Designer • Email

 Jorge believes in the importance of community involvement, inspiring others and giving back.
 When he is not designing, he is volunteering at various AIGA events.
-He believes in empowering communities to form and grow, and strongly believes in using his skills as a way to influence social change in our communities
+He believes in empowering communities to form and grow, and strongly believes in using his skills as a way to influence social change in our communities.

 Director of Public Education • Email

 Over the course of his career, he has conducted international Spanish-language interviews, including on Univision, Telemundo, and MiraTV, as well as English-language interviews with outlets such as The New York Times, MSNBC, Politico, and CNN.
-In 2015, he was honored as a Champion of Equality for by the grassroots advocacy organization SAVE for increasing transgender visibility.
+In 2015, he was honored as a Champion of Equality by the grassroots advocacy organization SAVE for increasing transgender visibility.

 Rodrigo graduated from Brown University and lives in Miami, Florida.